Economy of Lesotho

-The economy of Lesotho is based on tourism, manufacturing, mining, and agriculture, and depends heavily on remittances from its diaspora.
-Lesotho, a lower middle income country, is geographically surrounded by South Africa and is economically integrated with it as well.
+Lesotho has a developing economy.
+It is based on tourism, manufacturing, mining, and agriculture, and depends heavily on remittances from its diaspora.
+The nation, a lower middle income country, is geographically surrounded by South Africa and is economically integrated with it as well.
 A significant portion of the population subsists on farming with a gradual ongoing transition into tourism and manufacturing.

 Lesotho is a member of the Southern African Customs Union (SACU) in which tariffs have been eliminated on the trade of goods between the other member countries, Botswana, Namibia, South Africa, and Eswatini.
 Lesotho, Eswatini, Namibia, and South Africa also form a common currency and exchange control area known as the Rand Monetary Area that uses the South African rand as the common currency.
 In 1980, Lesotho introduced its own currency, the loti (plural: maloti).
 One hundred lisente equal one loti.
 The loti is at par with the rand.